Real coach Alonso backs Ruediger after he suffered alleged racist abuse

 It was not immediately clear whether the alleged abuse came from the crowd or an opponent.

-Soccer's governing body FIFA was not immediately in a position to clarify the incident when contacted by Reuters.
+Soccer's governing body FIFA was not immediately in a position to clarify the incident when contacted by Reuters, as it still awaits the referee's report.

+Ruediger, 32, has been the target of racist abuse several times when playing for Chelsea, both on the pitch and online, AS Roma and Real Madrid.